smittytone/Location/README.md

 ### Location(*googleGeoLocationApiKey[, debugFlag]*)

-The constructor’s two parameters are your Google geolocation API key (mandatory) and an optional debugging flag.
+The constructor’s two parameters are your Google geolocation API key (mandatory on the agent instance; not required for the device instance) and an optional debugging flag.
 The latter defaults to `false` &mdash; progress reports will not be logged.

 ### Example